Do You Know What is Glissade in Ballet? Learn How to Do it Correctly

 Romeo and Juliet Ballet: the Endless Love Story

-Romeo and Juliet is a ballet based on celebrated Shakespeare’s work.
+Romeo and Juliet is a ballet based on the celebrated Shakespeare’s work.
 Tragic love stories have populated the literary universe forever.
 But this story is the most famous, the most represented.
-And the one that still manages to move due to its sensitivity.
-It is probable that William Shakespeare based on other stories written years before…
+And the one that still manages to move because of its sensitivity.
+It is probable that William Shakespeare based on other stories written years…

 Read more